Armin-Nabaei/Machine_Learning/README.md

-# Algorithms and Models are written in Tensorflow and PyTorch frameworks
+# Algorithms and Models are written in Tensorflow and PyTorch Frameworks
 <img width="355" alt="Screenshot 2023-12-03 at 12 25 31 PM" src="https://github.com/arminn84/Machine-Learning/assets/150948007/69dbcce9-fd44-4a72-9a23-fe4a1368a460">

 ## The Proposed Optimizer and SoftMax Loss Functions Codes have bee written in Tensorflow.